Note: This article contains affiliate links.

 My workflow and equipment

-I’ve hinted at this a lot but have never had the chance to do anything yet.
+I’ve hinted at this a lot, but have never had the chance to do anything yet.
 I want to create earning reports of how much I’m making in the world of photography.
-I’ll be doing this for myself anyway and want to give anyone thinking of taking similar steps to mine a helping hand in managing expectations.
+I will be doing this for myself anyway, and want to give anyone thinking of taking similar steps to mine a helping hand in managing expectations.
 These will most likely be released every quarter.

 Lia & Liam

 I’ve got high hopes for my precious project in the coming year.
-I’ve been observing a steady increase in traffic over the last couple of weeks (despite missing out on a lot of pre-christmas traffic!) and I’m really hoping to drive the project onwards.
-As I’ve already mentioned, I did have to acquire a lot of new skills in order to make it happen and I’m still learning (can anyone explain Pinterest to me?) and exploring the world of food and lifestyle blogs.
+I’ve been observing a steady increase in traffic over the last couple of weeks (despite missing out on a lot of pre-Christmas traffic!) and I’m really hoping to drive the project onwards.
+As I’ve already mentioned, I did have to acquire a lot of new skills to make it happen, and I’m still learning (can anyone explain Pinterest to me?) and exploring the world of food and lifestyle blogs.

 I’m really excited about what is to come in the next year.
 I’ve got so much I want to do and tell the world about it.
 One thing is for sure: You can expect a lot of new content on this website and Lia & Liam in the coming months!